Frequently Asked Questions

 - Piling will be installed 50 feet below ground surface and will require approximately 6 to 8 weeks to complete.

-- The City is currently developing a monitoring plan which includes noise monitoring devices in the vicinity of the work.
-The final noise monitoring plan will be posted to the Program website once complete.
+- The City has developed a noise monitoring plan which includes monitoring devices in the vicinity of the work.
 The City will enforce noise violations through their independent construction manager who will be onsite during any work activity.

 How will you prevent dust from negatively impacting the health and quality of life of the nearby residents?
 How will air quality be monitored?
 Who will enforce this?

-- Dust control will meet or exceed regulatory requirements.
+- Dust control measures will meet or exceed regulatory requirements.

-- Dust will be visually monitored per Bay Area Air Quality Management District permit requirements for construction dust particulate compliance needs.
+- Dust will be visually monitored for compliance with Bay Area Air Quality Management District construction permit requirements.
+Dust particles will be monitored by instruments located on the construction site.

 - Measures will be taken by the contractor, such as wet sweeping on surrounding streets and around the construction site, covered trucks, site watering, fence screening and tire wash facilities.

-- The City’s construction manager will enforce the dust prevention measures and compliance with regulatory requirements.
+- The City’s construction manager will enforce the dust control measures and compliance with regulatory requirements.

 - A soil investigation was performed for the project and no contamination of the soil or groundwater was found.